Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology: Abstract

 \section{Abstract}

-Despite there being an infinite variety of shear geometries, most rheological studies focus on a single geometry such as simple shear.
-Using simulations, we explore bulk granular systems in a wide range of flow geometries at large strains and characterize invariants of the stress tensor for different inertial numbers and interparticle friction coefficients.
-We identify a strong dependence on the loading geometry which grows with increasing inertial number or friction.
-Standard models of yielding, repurposed to describe the dependence of the stress on loading geometry in steady-state flow and at finite rates, are compared to data.
+Despite there being an infinite variety of types of flow, most rheological studies focus on a single type such as simple shear.
+Using discrete element simulations, we explore bulk granular systems in a wide range of flow types at large strains and characterize invariants of the stress tensor for different inertial numbers and interparticle friction coefficients.
+We identify a strong dependence on the type of flow which grows with increasing inertial number or friction.
+Standard models of yielding, repurposed to describe the dependence of the stress on flow type in steady-state flow and at finite rates, are compared with data.

-The rheology of materials is often characterized by relating the shear stress to the strain rate through a scalar viscosity.
-For instance, the functional change in shear stress with strain rate determines whether a fluid is Newtonian, shear-thinning, or shear-thickening.
-The presence of a limiting stress to induce flow is the hallmark of yield-stress materials such as emulsions or granular materials \cite{Bonn2017}.
-While these classifications are rheologically important, the strain rate tensor $\dot{E}_{ij}$ and the stress tensor $T_{ij}$ contain more information on the flow of the system such as local rotation, which distinguishes simple and pure shear, and their connection cannot necessarily be reduced to a single scalar relation \cite{Schunk1990,Giusteri2018}.
-To fully characterize the tensorial relationship between $\dot{E}_{ij}$ and $T_{ij}$, one must explore more than one flow geometry.
+The rheology of many materials is often characterized by relating the shear stress to the strain rate through a scalar viscosity.
+However, the strain-rate tensor $\dot{E}_{ij}$ and the stress tensor $T_{ij}$ contain more information on the flow of the system and their connection cannot necessarily be reduced to such a scalar relation as it may be more complex \cite{Schunk1990,Giusteri2018}.
+For instance, their eigenvalues may not be related by a single proportionality constant.
+To fully characterize the tensorial relationship between $\dot{E}_{ij}$ and $T_{ij}$, one must also explore more than one type of flow.
+In dense granular gases, significantly different behavior is observed in laminar versus shear flows \cite{Reyes2011, Wu2015}.

-While studies often focus on planar shear flow geometries, in three dimensions there exists a continuous spectrum of loading geometries.
-Here we measure $T_{ij}$ in steady-state flow and focus on the dependence of a scalar measure of the shear stress related to the second invariant of the deviatoric stress tensor (see Eq. \eqref{eq:shear} below) on the loading geometry.
-This dependence or stress envelope is a surface in a three-dimensional space created by the principal components of the stress tensor.
-It defines the set of possible principal stresses produced by a steady-state flow at a specific inertial number (a pressure and density normalized measure of the strain rate).
+While studies often focus on planar shear flow, there exists a continuous spectrum of types of flow.
+The type of flow has been found to have a significant effect on yield strength \cite{Thornton2010}, dilatancy \cite{Goddard1998}, and fluctuations \cite{Didwania2001} in granular materials and there is a need to develop and apply new methods to explore its effect on granular rheology.
+Here we measure $T_{ij}$ in steady-state flow and focus on its alignment with $\dot{E}_{ij}$ and the dependence of a scalar shear stress [Eq. \eqref{eq:shear}] on the type of flow.
+This dependence or stress envelope is a surface in the three-dimensional space created by the principal stresses.
+It defines the set of possible principal stresses produced by a steady-state flow at a given inertial number, a dimensionless measure of strain rate defined in Eq. \eqref{eq:in}.